Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 ...
 ```

-The response is comprehensive, and you will see System Properties (-D options) and environment variables.
-In the previous examples, we use the `contrast.config.path` System property, and the explanation is visible above.
-We encourage users to explore the different properties, as there are at least 180 options available for you to tailor your operation.
+The `contrast.config.path` System property shown above is a command-line parameter.
+In addition to System Properties, we also allow for Environment Variables and described next.

-In addition to System Properties, we also allow for Environment Variables, which we describe next.
+We encourage users to explore the different properties, as there are over 180 options available.

 ---
 {{< slide id="environment-variables" >}}